alon-mini/CareerForge/README.md

 *   **Interview Prep**: Study the 5 generated questions and answer strategies.
 *   **Outreach**: Copy the LinkedIn note or Thank You email templates.

-### 5. Tracking History
+### 5. Tracking Your Application
-*   If you decide to apply, click the **"Application Sent"** button in the top right corner of the results view.
-*   This saves the entire kit to a local `.csv` file.
+1.  **Save the Kit**: After generating assets for a role you've applied to, click the **"Application Sent"** button.
+This saves the entire kit to your local history.
-*   Navigate to the **"Applications"** tab in the top menu to view your history.
-Click on any row to expand and see the full kit generated for that specific application.
+2.  **Manage Your Pipeline**: Navigate to the **"Applications"** tab.
+Here you'll find all your saved applications.
+3.  **Track Progress**: Click on an application to expand its details.
+You'll see a visual timeline of your recruitment process.
+Click on a stage (e.g., "Phone Screen") to mark it as your current step.
+4.  **Customize Stages**: Use the "Add custom stage" button to add unique steps to your process, like "Home Assignment" or "Team Fit Interview".
+5.  **Update Status**: Quickly update the overall status of an application to "Terminated", "Offer/Hired", or "Ghosted" using the status controls.

 ## 📂 Data Structure

-The app creates a `user_data` folder in the root directory to store your local data:
+The app stores all your data in your system's standard user data directory to ensure it persists between application updates.

+You can find it here:
+*   **Windows**: `C:\Users\<YourName>\AppData\Roaming\CareerForge`

+Inside that folder, you will find:
-*   `user_data/profile.md`: Your saved source of truth.
+*   `user_data/profile.md`: Your saved "Source of Truth" profile.
-*   `user_data/applications.csv`: A database of your past applications (content is Base64 encoded for safety).
+*   `user_data/config.json`: Your securely stored API key (if you chose "Remember Key").
+*   `user_data/Kits/applications.json`: A structured JSON file containing your entire application history, including all generated assets and tracker statuses.

 ## 🎨 Customization